superfaceai/sdk/README.md

 # Superface AI Tooling SDK

-### Empowering Agents with Intelligent Tools

-Superface is the connectivity tooling platform for AI agents.
-Integrate external apps with intelligent tools, managed OAuth & end-user auth flows.
+Superface SDK lets you integrate external apps with your AI agent using function calling.

+Out of box:
+- intelligent tools
+- managed OAuth
+- complete end-user auth flows.

 You can use Superface with your favorite AI frameworks in **[TypeScript](./typescript/)** and **Python (soon)**.